Healthdirect Free Australian health advice you can count on.

 Lost or displaced teeth

-If an adult tooth is lost, don’t throw it away.
-Call a dentist urgently and ask for an emergency appointment (ideally within 30 minutes).
+Call a dentist urgently and ask for an emergency appointment (ideally within 30 minutes) or go to the nearest hospital emergency department.

-Broken teeth:
+Broken teeth

-Swelling and Pain:
+Swelling and Pain

 How is a dental injury treated?

 Treatment will depend on the type of injury.
+If a baby tooth is knocked out, it won’t be reimplanted.

-If the tooth is loose or displaced (has moved), your dentist will need to stabilise it until your mouth heals.
+If your tooth is loose or displaced (has moved), your dentist will need to stabilise it until your mouth heals.
 They may do this by using a splint or bonding it to the next tooth.

 Can a dental injury be prevented?